LSleutsky/conventions/README.md

 }
 ```

-With `firebase/app`, and with this application, we also need to import `firebase/auth` and `firebase/database`, both of which are very heavy libraries.
+With `firebase/app`, we also need to import `firebase/auth` and `firebase/database`, both of which are very heavy libraries.
 So, we dynamically import them, so that we call on them as they are needed:

 ```js
 async initialize() {